m-daniela/chat-app/Notes/work.md

 - there are not enough security analyses on this protocol and was criticised for the choice of cryptographic primitives and the encryption mode

 **Previous issues found**
-- these issues were found for version 1.0
+- these issues were found in version 1.0
 - the padding was added after the encryption, so this could lead to chosen ciphertext attcks
 - no forward secrecy was provided
 - the message sequence numbers were managed by the server, so there was place for reply attacks